epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ## MIP Federated deployment

+This section describes the deployment of MIP Federated in its form at the end March 2018.
+Details and more configuration options are found in the mip-federation project [README.md](https://github.com/HBPMedical/mip-federation/blob/master/README.md) file.

 ### Initial setup

-This document does not cover the deployment of MIP Local at each node (this is documented [separatly in details](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
+This document does not cover the deployment of MIP Local at each node (this is documented [in detail here](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
 It does not include either the deployment and configuration of the Federation Web Portal, for which no information is available yet (28.03.2018).

-In summary, the initial setup expected is the following:
+In summary, the expected initial setup is the following:

 - On the Federation Manager server, Docker engine must be installed and the LDSM deployed, either alone or as part of the MIP Local (PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively).